 Ruth Anne attended school both in Washington, D.C., and in Colorado.
 She remembers Mr. Zolly as a great 7th grade teacher who loved life and laughter and instilled the importance of respect for others.
 In college she was privileged to have a history teacher that truly brought history to life with his knowledge and enthusiasm, thereby making the class incredibly interesting and impossible to miss.

 Alana assists in AAE communications and public relations by updating our blogs, managing social media, and contributing to our monthly publication Education Matters.

 Her professional career has centered on writing, marketing, and digital media and her experience spans a wide variety of worthwhile causes from large-scale membership organizations with five million members, to small but passionate nonprofits, to swing-state congressional and senatorial candidates across the nation.
 She’s even had the pleasure of writing pieces for a few presidential hopefuls.

 Alana obtained a Bachelor’s in Corporate Communication & Public Relations, a Bachelor’s in Professional Writing & Document Design, and a Master’s in Public Administration at the Old Dominion University.

-She resides in Fairfax, Virginia with her dog Gromit, and her favorite teacher is her 3rd grade teacher and church leader Ms. Fox, who taught her that school is about more than textbooks and regurgitating facts.
-It's about gaining a deeper understanding of the world around her.
+She resides in Fairfax, Virginia with her dog Gromit, and her favorite teacher is her middle school history teacher Mr. Smith, who taught her that school is about more than textbooks and regurgitating facts.
+It's about gaining a deeper understanding of the world around you.